 Federal loans

-Parent PLUS Loans are another federal option.
-They have a low interest rate, and significant amounts of money are available, so they are a great source of money to cover what you can’t get from the Stafford Loan.
-However, there are a few caveats: unlike other federal loans, they are available only to creditworthy borrowers and require a credit check.
-Additionally, if the student defaults on loan payment, parents will also be subject to collections.
+Parent PLUS Loans are another federal option that are a great source of money to cover what you can’t get from a Direct Subsidized or Unsubsidized Loan.
+However, there are a few caveats.
+Unlike other federal loans, they are available only to creditworthy borrowers and require a credit check.
+They also tend to have higher interest rates and fees than Direct Loans as well as fewer flexible repayment options.
+Additionally, Parent PLUS Loans are entirely the responsibility of the parent, not shared with the student.
 However, if you and your parents have a good credit history, they are still a great alternative to private loans.

 Private loans